CDCgov/cfa-actions/README.md

 - [post-artifact](./post-artifact): Post an artifact as a comment in a PR.
 Useful when you need to easily access a built element during a workflow such as a website, a report, etc.

+> [!NOTE]
+**General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
+GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
+CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in